robenkleene/continuous-deployment-with-sparkle/Continuous Deployment With Sparkle.md

 	- `rsync` down all the zips
 	- `generate_appcast` to create the `appcast.xml`
 	- `rsync` the `appcast.xml` up to the sever

 ---

+## Signing

+Bitrise handles this.

+Sparkle EdDSA signing.

+---

+## Notarizing?

+Need to wait an indefinite amount of time after uploading your app package to find out whether notarizing was successful.

+---